maskeeter/walli/README.md

 a raspberry pi mini tv with youtube/gif channels that will work only when you're standing in front of it.

-Use pipenv to build the application:
+Use pipenv to build the Environment:

 ```
 pipenv install /project/path